-Star-shaped glial cells act as the brain's 'motherboard'March 7th, 2013 in Neuroscience /
+Star-shaped glial cells act as the brain's 'motherboard'March 7, 2013 in Medicine & Health / Neuroscience

 The transistors and wires that power our electronic devices need to be mounted on a base material known as a "motherboard."
 Our human brain is not so different—neurons, the cells that transmit electrical and chemical signals, are connected to one another through synapses, similar to transistors and wires, and they need a base material too.